-For routine maintenance, most AC service technicians charge a flat rate of $50 to $140.
+For routine maintenance, most AC service technicians charge a fixed price of $75-$90.

 Some HVAC professionals charge an hourly rate for service work.
 Expect to pay $65 an hour on average.
 The hourly rate may apply to their travel to and from the job location, or it may solely apply to work done on-site (in which case, some contractors charge a separate travel fee to cover transportation costs).

 Below are some example rates several HVAC technicians charge for AC service calls, and what their services include: